 - 1 minute, 1 hour, or 24 hours (Business)

-- Any period between 10 second ands 24 hours (Enterprise)
+- Any period between 10 seconds and 24 hours (Enterprise)

-- On paid plans you can create a custom response to rate-limited clients, at most 32kB, in text, HTML via the Customize App
+All paid plans can create a custom response to rate-limited clients, at most 32kB, in text, HTML via the Customize App.

-- On Business and Enterprise, you can also specify content-types and a response in the rule itself:
+In additon, Business and Enterprise customers can specify content-types and a response in the rule itself:

 What thresholds should I use?

-All zones are different, and the appropriate threshold will depend on your typical traffic profile and needs.
+All domains are different and the appropriate threshold depends on your typical traffic profile and needs.

 For specific URLs, you should be able to calculate a similar value by reviewing your local access logs (or your Enterprise log share if you are an Enterprise customer)/unique clients logged for that URL.
 If you have not done so already, you should restore original IPs in your access logs.

-If you are actively under attack and are unsure how best to mitigate it, please file a support ticket and Cloudflare staff will help you review your traffic and make recommendations on appropriate thresholds.
+If you are actively under attack and are unsure how best to mitigate it, file a support ticket and Cloudflare Support will help you review your traffic and make recommendations on appropriate thresholds.

 How can I see how rules have been applied?

-Self-service customers will not see specific clients/requests that are limited, only the aggregate data in Analytics.
+Self-service (Free, Pro, Business plans) customers will not see specific clients/requests that are rate limited.
+They can only see the aggregate data available in Analytics.